Ty-Thetravelguy/weather-way-mp2/README.md

 Another notable issue I picked up during testing involved the premature execution of showActivityBtn() following an invalid location search.
 Refactoring the code to conditionally execute showActivityBtn() and displayForecast() based on data validity effectively resolved this issue, ensuring a smoother user experience.
 See testing for more information.

+I had a similar issue after the user searched for weather, and had the user not added an activity to the input field, clicked "Go For Activity", it tried to display something which wasn't there.
+I refactored the code to ensure if the input was black, that an alert popup would appear.
+In this modification, I've added a .trim() method call to the userInput value to remove any leading or trailing whitespace and a check if (userInput === '') was used to determine if the input field is empty.

 ## Testing

 I ran the website through [W3C Markup Validation Service](https://validator.w3.org/).
 No errors were found.